asthinasthi/marketplace/README.md

 Bids must contain either ```fixedPrice``` or ```hourlyRate```&```hours``` for successful creation.
 - name (String): Name of the Bid
 - projectId (Integer): Unique Id of the project
-- buyerId (Integer): Unique Id of the Buyer
 - fixedPrice (Float): Complete price for the entire project
 - hourlyRate (Float): Hourly rate for the project
 - hours (Float): Numbef of hours for the project